 But, being a parent includes promoting and supporting your child as well.
 As a young offspring, they will need their parents' help through the many different parts of child development.

 Children grow quickly from infancy to adulthood.
-But they will experience emotional, physical, social, and intellectual changes throughout.
+They will experience emotional, physical, social, and intellectual changes throughout their development.

-Parenting and Your Parental Rights in the United Kingdom
+Parenting and Your Parental Rights in United Kingdom